-Savage berserks roaring mad, And champions fierce in wolf-skins clad,8

-Howling like wolves; and clanking

-Of many a mail-clad man of war.
+Savage berserks roaring mad, And champions fierce in wolf-skins clad,3 Howling like wolves; and clanking jar Of many a mail-clad man of war.
 Thus the foe came; but our brave king Taught them to fly as fast again.
 For when he saw their force come o'er.

-He launched his war-ships from the shore,

-On the deep sea he launched his fleet, And boldly rowed the foe to meet.
-Fierce was the shock, and loud the clang yell Of victory; and the King of Gold Could not withstand our Harald bold, But fled before his flaky locks For shelter to the island rocks.
-All in the bottom of the ships The wounded lay, in ghastly heaps; Backs up and faces down they lay, Under the row-seats stowed away; And many a warrior's shield, I ween, Might on the warrior's back be seen, To shield him as he fied amain From the flerce stone-storm's pelting rain.
+He launched his war-ships from the shore, On the deep sea he launched his fleet, And boldly rowed the foe to meet.
+Fierce was the shock, and loud the clang Of shields, until the flerce Haklang, The foeman's famous berserk, fell.
+Then from our men burst forth the yell Of victory; and the King of Gold Could not withstand our Harald bold, But fled before his flaky locks For shelter to the island rocks.
+All in the bottom of the ships.
+The wounded lay, in ghastly heaps; Backs up and faces down they lay, Under the row-seats stowed away; And many a warrior's shield, I ween, Might on the warrior's back be seen, To shield him as he fled amain From the fierce stone-storm's pelting rain.
+The mountain-folk, as I've heard say, Ne'er stopped as they ran from the fray, Till they had crossed the Jadar sea.
+And reached their homes-so keen each soul To drown his fright in the mead bowl."